Commissioner Chris Monzel

 In 1995, Chris accepted a teaching assignment at Minsk State Linguistic University in Minsk, Belarus where he taught American Studies.
 This assignment provided him the opportunity to learn about the difficult environmental and political issues facing the people of Belarus.
 While in Minsk, he pursued fund-raising grants for the Children of Chernobyl Organization and pro-democracy groups.
 Upon his return from Belarus, Chris returned to the classroom to broaden his field of studies and received a Masters in Public Policy from Harvard University’s John F. Kennedy School of Government in 1998.

-Chris is employed at General Electric Aviation as a Master Black Belt of Services Engineering CSA Productivity.
-The Master Black Belt designation denotes acquired enhanced skills and results in achieving increased productivity.
+Chris is presently employed by General Electric Aviation.
+He attended the University of Cincinnati at night and received the degree of Masters of Science in Engineering.
+Chris is also designated a Six Sigma Black Belt recipient.
+His present position is a Master Black Belt – CSA Productivity for Services Engineering.
+This designation denotes acquired enhanced skills and results in achieving increased productivity.
 Chris brings a well-honed reputation for fiscal responsibility to the commission.
-As both an engineer and manager at GE, Chris has achieved private sector results by improving the delivery and cost of repair technology services while managing a substantial budget.
-These results translate well to providing cost efficient government to the citizens of Hamilton County.
+As both an engineer and manager at GE, Chris has achieved private sector results by improving the productivity of customer service agreements in the amount of millions of dollars.
+These results translate well in providing cost efficient government to the citizens of Hamilton County.

 Chris, his wife Jana and their children currently reside in Glendale.
 Chris and Jana are both deeply involved in their children’s activities.
 They believe that providing a stable family environment steeped in faith and tradition is their primary responsibility.